meysam81/oneoff/landing-page/README.md

 ## License

-MIT License - see the main [OneOff repository](https://github.com/meysam81/oneoff) for details.
+Apache-2.0 License - see the main [OneOff repository](https://github.com/meysam81/oneoff) for details.